Sly and the Family Stone: Awards and tributes

 Sly and the Family Stone were inducted into the Rock and Roll Hall of Fame in 1993.
 The original members of the Family Stone were in attendance, except Sly.
 Just as the band took the podium to receive their awards, Sly suddenly appeared.
 He accepted his award, made some very brief remarks ("See you soon"), and disappeared from public view.
 In December 2001, Sly and the Family Stone were awarded the R&B Foundation Pioneer Award.
 Two Family Stone songs, "Dance to the Music" and "Thank You (Falettinme Be Mice Elf Again)", are among The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In 2004, Rolling Stone magazine ranked them 43rd on their list of the 100 Greatest Artists of All Time.

+In 2003, Rolling Stone's 500 Greatest Albums of All Time list included Greatest Hits at number 60, There's a Riot Goin' On at number 99, Stand! at number 118, and Fresh at number 186.
+In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Family Affair" at number 138, "Everyday People" at number 145, "Dance to the Music" at number 223, "Stand!" at number 241, "Hot Fun in the Summertime" at number 247, and "Thank You (Falettinme Be Mice Elf Agin)" at number 402.

 A Sly and the Family Stone tribute album, Different Strokes by Different Folks, was released on July 12, 2005, by Starbucks' Hear Music label.
 The project features cover versions of the band's songs, songs which sample the original recordings, and songs that do both.
 The artists included The Roots ("Star", which samples "Everybody Is a Star"), Maroon 5 ("Everyday People"), John Legend, Joss Stone & Van Hunt ("Family Affair"); the Black Eyed Peas' will.i.am ("Dance to the Music"), and Steven Tyler and Robert Randolph ("I Want to Take You Higher").
 Epic Records' version of the tribute album (with two additional covers: "Don't Call Me Nigger, Whitey" and "Thank You (Faletinme Be Mice Elf Again)") was released on February 7, 2006.
 The version of "Family Affair" won the 2007 R&B Performance by a Duo or Group with Vocal Grammy.

 The group was inducted into the Vocal Group Hall of Fame in 2007.